-- A statement of need (defined in Section C, Part I, paragraph 2.3).
+- 7. Applicant Responsibility.
+The applicant must submit to the AA the formal application package, which contains the following. - 7.1 FAA Form 8310-3, Application for Repair Station Certificate and/or Rating containing the list of maintenance functions (See section C, Appendix 3). - 7.2 A statement of need (defined in Section C, Part I, paragraph 2.3).
 The applicant should be advised that the FAA requires an updated document showing the applicant's continuing need at each renewal. - 7.3 FAA Supplement to the MOE (see Appendix 1). - 7.4 A letter certifying that its employees, contractors, and subcontractors have been trained in the transportation of dangerous goods in accordance with ICAO standards.
 This requirement is applicable if the AMO is involved with the transport of dangerous goods, including shipping and receiving of such items.
-If AMO is involved in the loading of dangerous goods on a U.S. air carrier's aircraft, the AMO's employees must be trained in accordance with the air carrier's hazardous materials training programme.

-- 7.5 The addresses of all additional fixed locations located within an EU Member State listed in Annex 2, Appendix 2 of the Agreement.
-(A repair station may have additional fixed locations (facilities) without certificating each facility as a stand-alone or satellite repair station.) - 7.6 The addresses of line station's authorisations, if any, and the name of the air carrier or operator of the U.S.-registered aircraft.
+If AMO is involved in the loading of dangerous goods on a U.S. air carrier's aircraft, the AMO's employees must be trained in accordance with the air carrier's hazardous materials training program. - 7.5 The addresses of all additional fixed locations located within an EU Member State listed in Annex 2, Appendix 2 of the Agreement.
+(A repair station may have additional fixed locations (facilities) without certificating each facility as a stand-alone or satellite repair station.) - 7.6 The addresses of line station's authorizations, if any, and the name of the air carrier or operator of the U.S.-registered aircraft.

-NOTE: The FAA will only recognize line stations located in an EU member state, when that line station is under the direct surveillance of an AA listed in Annex 2, Appendix 2 of the Agreement and holds an EASA line station approval.
+NOTE: The FAA will only recognize line stations that are under the direct surveillance of an AA listed in Annex 2, Appendix 2 of the Agreement and holding an EASA line station approval.

-7.7 Copy of EASA Form 3 approval certificate, including the approval schedule.

-8. AA Guidance.
+- 7.7 Copy of EASA Form 3 approval certificate, including the approval schedule. - 8.
+AA Guidance.